karmaniverous/entity-manager/.stan/system/stan.requirements.md

 Inference-first API and typing (entity-manager)

 - Factory (values-first)
-  - createEntityManager<const CC extends ConfigInput, EM extends EntityMap = MinimalEntityMapFrom<CC>>(config: CC, logger?): EntityManager<CC, EM>
+  - createEntityManager<const CC extends ConfigInput, EM extends EntityMap = EntitiesFromSchema<CC>>(config: CC, logger?): EntityManager<CC, EM>
   - Behavior:
     - CC is captured from the literal value; callers should prefer “satisfies” for structure checks and “as const” for nested records (indexes, generatedProperties) to preserve literal keys.
-    - EM is optional; if omitted, MinimalEntityMapFrom<CC> is derived from propertyTranscodes in CC (scalars typed via TR; keys/generated tokens string-typed; other fields unknown).
+    - EM is optional; if entitiesSchema is provided, EM is inferred from the Zod schemas.
+Otherwise, EM falls back to a broad EntityMap.
     - Zod still validates at runtime; the parsed result is intersected with the captured literal types at the type level (no runtime change).
 - Items/records (entity-token aware)
   - EIBT<CC, EM, ET extends keyof EM> — partial EOT with key/generated tokens string-typed.